Hope & Healing Leadership

 Sarah has over 15 years of experience working in the nonprofit sector, including executive leadership roles at Teen Leadership Corps and Hope & Healing Survivor Resource Center.
 Sarah has been with Hope & Healing since 2018 and in her current role as Director of Donor Relations & Community Engagement at Hope & Healing, she is responsible for increasing funding by cultivating donor relations, brand building, and event management.

 Sarah graduated from the University of Akron with a degree in Political Science, and also holds a leadership role at Mission Possible – Dominican Republic.
-In her spare time, she enjoys spending time with her dog Winter, volunteering with refugee organizations, the Cleveland Guardians, and traveling to new places.
+In her spare time, she enjoys spending time with her dog Winter, volunteering, the Cleveland Guardians, and traveling to new places.

 “Develop enough courage so that you can stand up for yourself and then stand up for somebody else.” – Maya Angelou